octobercms/docs/database-model.md

 - **$hasOne** - has a single related model that belongs to it.
 Optional: primaryKey.
 - **$hasMany** - has many related models that belong to.
 Optional: primaryKey.
 - **$belongsTo** - owned by another related model (slave).
 Optional: foreignKey.
 - **$belongsToMany** - owned by multiple related models.
-Optional: table, primaryKey, foreignKey, pivotData.
+Optional: table, primaryKey, foreignKey, pivot, timestamps.
 - **$morphTo** - polymorphic version of belongs to.
 Optional: name, type, id.
 - **$morphOne** - polymorphic version of has one.
 Optional: type, id.
 Required: name.
 - **$morphMany** - polymorphic version of has many.
 Optional: type, id.
 Required: name.